 - Cestus (Pugilist)

 Most of the classes are rebalanced to fit in with each other in X, but generally play similar to how they were before.
-The new Hero class, which is seen on the game’s cover art as the face of the title, is on the other hand designed to be slightly more powerful than other classes, while still balanced so that using multiple of them has no real effect, due to its main gimmick using up party slots, meaning that a full party will only have one slot open for the Hero to use.
+The new Hero class, which is seen on the game’s cover art as the face of the title, is on the other hand designed to be slightly more powerful than other classes, while still balanced so that using multiple of them in a full party has no real effect, due to its main gimmick using up party slots.
+This means that a full party will only have one slot open for the Heroes, regardless of how many there are, to use.
 This unique “after image” gimmick is extremely satisfying to use, and has interesting potential for synergy with other classes using the subclass system, and simply thinking of ways to abuse it can be great fun.

 This is not to say that the game is not without its fair share of flaws, mostly coming from its nature of reusing things from previous games in the series.
-18 returning classes being available, for example, translates to all but these 18 classes being not available, which can be a disappointment for long-time fans of the series who want to replicate specific parties.
-The selection of classes also seems oddly skewed- There are many offensive frontline classes, but only one pure tank (the Paladin/Protector) and only one offensive magic (Zodiac) class.
+18 returning classes being available, for example, translates to all but these 18 classes being not available, which can be a disappointment for long-time fans of the series who want to replicate specific parties from previous games.
+The selection of classes also seems oddly skewed- There are many offensive frontline classes, but only one pure tank (the Paladin/Protector) and only one offensive magic user (Zodiac) .

-The selection of returning dungeons is also odd- Three of the eight are the first stratum of previous games, all of which are very similar, and four have gimmicks which, though different in aesthetic, boil down to there being one-way or forced movement tiles (it does not help that the new dungeons have a similar gimmick as well, though they do have other gimmicks tossed in to change it up).
-Thankfully, the later dungeons do also have other twists to this, but it still does start to feel repetitive at times.
+The selection of returning dungeons is also odd- Three of the eight are the first stratum of previous games, all of which are very similar, and four have gimmicks which, though different in aesthetic, boil down to the presence of one-way or forced movement tiles (it does not help that the new dungeons have a similar gimmick as well, though they do have other gimmicks tossed in to change it up).
+Thankfully, the later dungeons do also have other twists to this, but it still does start to feel very repetitive at times.

 Ultimately, Sekaiju no Meikyuu X is a fantastic send-off for the series, and is an absolute must-have for fans.